Skip to Content

 Did you know that the Crown Range is actually the highest main road in all of New Zealand?!
 This makes the views from the road amazing!

 One of the best viewpoints on the Crown Range is a little after you turn off the main road from Queenstown.
-You will notice the road zig-zag uphill, and halfway up this hill, you will find an awesome lookout point over Arrowtown and The Remarkables.
-Continue along the road a few minutes and stop next at the summit.
-If you fancy it – leave your car in the car park here and walk the narrow track for another impressive view of Frankton.
+You will notice the road zigzag uphill, and halfway up this hill, you will find an awesome lookout point over Arrowtown and The Remarkables.

-A little over halfway on the Crown Range is the world-famous Cardrona Hotel and Cardrona Bras, well-worth a stop (more on those below).
+A little over halfway on the Crown Range is the world-famous Cardrona Hotel and Cardrona Bras, well worth a stop (more on those below).

 5. Visit the Cardrona Bras